Philadelphia Eleven: Background

-A resolution was put forward by the women deputies at the 1970 General Convention to approve women’s ordination to the priesthood and episcopate.
-It failed to pass the House of Deputies, but nonetheless had much positive support.
-The Anglican Consultative Council met for the first time in 1971 and considered the issue of women’s ordination to the priesthood on a communion-wide level, resolving that women should be allowed to be ordained priests under certain local conditions.
-Thus in an effort to prepare for the next General Convention in 1973, a group of female professional church workers, deaconesses, female seminarians, and their supporters met in 1971 to form the Episcopal Women’s Caucus, a national coalition to plan future advocacy work for women’s ordination.
-However, when similar legislation failed to pass at the 1973 General Convention because of a parliamentary technicality, some of the women began to plan new strategies, feeling that they could not wait another three years for women’s priesthood to be legislatively approved.
-Suzanne Hiatt, a deacon, stated a shared sentiment among these women that their “vocation was not to continue to ask for permission to be a priest, but to be a priest.”
+A resolution was put forward by the women deputies at the 1970 General Convention to approve women's ordination to the priesthood and episcopate.
+It failed to pass the House of Deputies but nonetheless had much positive support.
+The voting procedure used considered "divided votes"—when the deputies of a diocese split evenly—as negative votes so that a resolution could have a majority but still fail.
+The Anglican Consultative Council met for the first time in 1971 and considered the issue of women's ordination to the priesthood on a communion-wide level, resolving that women should be allowed to be ordained priests under certain local conditions.
+The church wide publication, The Episcopalian, featured two articles in its February 1972 issue "Ordain Women, Yes, No?," and "Young Clergymen Today" implicitly showing the church's situation.
+In preparation for the next General Convention to be held in Houston TX in 1973, a group of female professional church workers, deaconesses, female seminarians, and their supporters met in 1971 to form the Episcopal Women's Caucus, a national organization to plan future advocacy work for women's ordination.
+However, when similar legislation failed to pass at the 1973 General Convention because of a parliamentary technicality, some of the women began to plan new strategies, feeling that they could not wait another three years for women's priesthood to be legislatively approved.
+Suzanne Hiatt, a deacon, stated a shared sentiment among these women that their "vocation was not to continue to ask for permission to be a priest, but to be a priest."

 In November 1973, several women who were deacons met with bishops who supported their cause, only to find them unwilling to ordain women to the priesthood until General Convention had settled the issue.
-On December 15, 1973, when five women ordained as deacons presented themselves at a priestly ordination service in New York, Paul Moore, Jr., Bishop of New York, allowed them to participate but declined to lay hands on their heads at the moment of ordination.
+On December 15, 1973, when five women previously ordained as deacons presented themselves at a priestly ordination service in New York, Paul Moore, Jr., Bishop of New York, allowed them to participate but declined to lay hands on their heads to ordain them priests.
 The women and a large part of the congregation walked out of the service in protest.